 (Exception: Requests for Hunter Education Classes have a separate request form and require at least 15 days notice prior to the class.)

 Accessible Fishing Locations

-Colorado Parks and Wildlife Maintains a list of accessible fishing locations.
+Colorado Parks and Wildlife maintains a list of accessible fishing locations.
 Select the region below to find accessible fishing access near you:

-Lifetime Free Fishing License
+Lifetime Fishing License for Colorado Residents with Disabilities

 Facility-based Fishing License

 Mental health institutions that provide 24-hour, 7-day-a-week care to patients can apply for a Facility-based Fishing License that covers all their patients.
 The license is good for the calendar year in which it was issued and must be renewed each year.
 The license is not available for "day program" facilities.
 For information about the program call 303-291-7235 or complete the Facility-based Fishing License Application.